dumdedums/ADS-B_Decoder/README.md

 When the `-b` feature gets written this program should be able to work with any SDR that is able to output its IQ samples to a stream, but currently I will focus on data visualization first.

+For the mapping features you must run `make MAP=1`.
+MAP can equal anything really it just has to be defined.
+You must make sure you have the libgmt-dev package installed though, as the libraries and gmt-config is needed to compile.

 ## Why?
 There are much better tools out there to decode ADS-B signals from SDRs, take for example [readsb](https://github.com/Mictronics/readsb), so why create a new one?
 Well, I want to create this tool as a project to educate and train myself on decoding signals from an SDR in general, and I have an interest in both radios and airplanes.